 With long red dusty roads, ginormous white ant mounds, interesting local wildlife and genuine down to earth local Queensland Aussies.
 Cape York is a “Must Do” experience for any travellers that loves to connect with nature at its best and for those who are braver, they can push their 4×4 to its limits.

-Find out more on their website – Blended Family Road Trip
+Find out more on their website –Discover Family Travel

 I can’t help but notice every time I see Bundaberg ginger beer on shop shelves around the world.
 If you haven’t heard of the Australian city, Bundaberg, perhaps you’ve heard of Bundaberg Rum or Bundaberg Ginger Beer?
 They are two icons of Bundy, as international brands, so when you pass through Bundaberg on your Queensland adventures, you have to visit one, ideally the distillery.

 The history of Bundaberg Rum goes back to 1888, and in 75-90 minute tour of the distillery museum, you’ll get to understand a lot about the history of Bundy Rum – including the origin of the polar bear logo.

 There are various tour options, including the opportunity to mix your own rum, something rum aficionados will love.

 At the end of the tour, you get to sample a couple of the different rums they’ve produced, including some that have been rated very highly internationally.
 The distillery is not all about the booze though, it helps you understand more about Bundaberg, as well as both the rum and ginger beer, have influenced the city significantly.

 If you don’t do booze, the ginger beer factory down the road (not affiliated)also has a small tour you can do.
 And the chance to sample some unique flavours.